-This Plan of Management has been prepared in support of a Development Application (DA) for the NSW Rugby Centre of Excellence (CoE) located at the corner of Cook Avenue and Gwea Avenue, Daceyville (the site).
+This Plan of Management has been prepared in support of Modification Application MDA-2022/71 (the Modification Application) that seeks to modify Development Consent DA-2020.455 relating to 35 Banks Avenue, Daceyville, which provides consent for the development of the NSW Rugby Centre of Excellence, to be used for high performance training, administration and community development programs.
 The report has been prepared on behalf of NSW Rugby (the Applicant) and is submitted to Bayside Council (Council).